 What happens next

 After we have received your application we determine whether a school place can be allocated at any of your preferred schools.
-We write to you within 15 school days to confirm whether a place has been allocated.
+This will take an average of 15 school days.
+We will then write to you to confirm whether a place has been allocated.
 This may take a little longer during busy periods.
-We would expect you to take up the place at your new school within 10 days.
-If you are refused a place at your preferred school, for example, if the admission number for your child's year group has already been reached, we write to you and offer you the right to appeal.

 We offer you the right to appeal if we cannot place you at one of your preferred schools.
 An appeal form and guidance is sent to you with our letter confirming the outcome of your application.

 You must return your appeal form to the admissions team within 20 school days.
 Some schools are responsible for arranging their own independent appeals.
 We send completed appeal forms directly to those schools on your behalf.